-At the conclusion of a formal complaint process—or, when appropriate, voluntarily through informal/alternative dispute resolution—disciplinary or corrective measures can be put in place, including:
+At the conclusion of a formal complaint process—or, when appropriate, voluntarily through informal/adaptable dispute resolution—disciplinary or corrective measures can be put in place, including:

 - Verbal and/or Written Warnings – Expression of concerns and expectations of improvement; notice of possible more significant disciplinary actions, if conduct reoccurs; probationary period (generally used for less severe forms of discrimination/discriminatory harassment);